aksharvarma/compile-the-tiger/regalloc/description.md

 1. Caitlin Matuszak
 2. Akshar Varma

+# Changes for final submission
+* All changes from previous resubmissions are propagated through here as well.
+* Updates and simplifies the instrucitions added when spilling to accommodate the FPtoSP translation change.
+* Fills out procEntryExit3 to write the final frame size at the beginning of the function and add/subtract the framesize from the stack pointer during the prolog/epilog.`

 Our register allocator does spilling, coalescing as well as coloring of stack frame slots (all the levels).

+Note: To force aggressive spilling for testing purposes, you can comment out all but one of the callee saves registers in mipsframe.

 The algorithm and logic for simplify, coalescing, spilling, and stack slot allocation of spilled temps are written in the `regalloc.sml` file, while the `color.sml` file does the actual coloring part of the algorithms, both for temps and stack slots.
 We have a worklists module which we use to keep track of all of the necessary data structures that are mentioned in the book.